mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 ```
 There is quite a bit of Jinja magic going on here.
 Here is what's happening.
 You just placed an action inside a `for` loop (`{%- for service_instance in service_instances %}`) that basically create a Deploy action per each service instance you created.
 What you added above is a piece of code that, basically, says "if the instance_name is called `production` then add an pipeline action that is a manual approval.
 The developer knows that when they create an instance called `production` Proton will add a manual approval gate.

 > there is a bit of naming convention here that needs to be agreed between the developer and the platform team.
 The developers know that when they create an instance called `production` Proton will add a manual approval gate to the pipeline before deploying it.
+In retrospect, it may be possible to leverage variables that refers to `environments` names rather than `service instance` names to make it fully transparent for the user and allowing the platform team to enforce behaviour further.

 Now let's enable [ECS exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) for the service itself (the following changes are required to enable the ECS Exec feature).